jakearchibald/jakearchibald.com/static-build/posts/2020/09/avif-is-exciting/index.md

 This is an illustration by [Stephen Waller](https://twitter.com/bruised_blood).
 I picked it because of the sharp edges and solid colours, so it's a good test of lossless compression.

+The image doesn't look like it has a lot of colours, but due to the antialiasing around the edges, it has thousands.
+I was able to reduce the colours to 68 before things started looking bad.
+This makes a huge difference for WebP lossless and PNG, which switch to 'paletted' mode when there are 256 colours or fewer, which compresses really well.

 In the same way AVIF is derived from the keyframes of AV1 video, WebP's lossy compression is based on the keyframes of VP8 video.
 However, _lossless_ WebP is a different codec, written from scratch.
 It's often overlooked, but it outperforms PNG every time.

-Both WebP lossless and PNG switch to 'paletted' mode when there are 256 colours or fewer, which compresses really well.
-I was able to reduce the colours to 68 before things started looking bad.

-I don't have the original vector version of this image, but I created a 'traced' SVG version using Adobe Illustrator.
+I don't have the original vector version of this image, but I created a 'traced' SVG version using Adobe Illustrator to get a very rough feel for how SVG would perform.

 What's notable is how badly AVIF performs here.
 It does have a specific lossless mode, but it isn't very good.